Bar in Alexandria, United States · Inside The Ritz-Carlton Coconut Grove, Miami

 The Commodore leans into the tavern register: expect a room that's built for noise, not conversation — energy runs higher than a quiet dinner spot, particularly as the night progresses.
 If you're coming with a group that wants to talk through a bottle of wine in peace, this isn't the right room.
 If you want a lively bar backdrop with pizza and pasta as the food anchor, the atmosphere delivers on that premise.
 First-timers should arrive knowing the format skews casual and convivial.
 The crowd tends toward neighborhood regulars and Old Town locals rather than tourists working through a checklist.

-The food program centers on Chicago tavern-style pizza , a thin, cracker-crust format cut in squares rather than wedges, which places The Commodore in a specific regional niche that's genuinely thin on the ground in Northern Virginia.
+The food program centers on Chicago tavern-style pizza, a thin, cracker-crust format cut in squares rather than wedges, which places The Commodore in a specific regional niche that's genuinely thin on the ground in Northern Virginia.
 Pastas and bar food round out the menu, making this a fuller meal option than a straight bar, without positioning itself as a dining destination.
 Think of it as a bar that happens to feed you well, not a restaurant that happens to serve drinks.

 The Bar Program

 Venue data doesn't confirm a signature cocktail list or a defined spirit specialty, so treat the bar as a serviceable tavern program rather than a craft cocktail destination.
 If a focused whiskey list or a mezcal program is what you're after, Bar Leather Apron in Honolulu, Jewel of the South in New Orleans, or Julep in Houston set the benchmark for what a spirit-led program looks like.
-The Commodore isn't competing in that tier , it's a neighborhood bar first, and the drinks serve that context.
+The Commodore isn't competing in that tier, it's a neighborhood bar first, the drinks serve that context.
 Beer and direct cocktails are the sensible order here.

 Practical Details

 Reservations: Walk-ins are generally viable; booking difficulty is low.
-Dress: Casual , this is a tavern, not a supper club.
+Dress: Casual, this is a tavern, not a supper club.
 Budget: Specific pricing isn't confirmed in available data, but the Chicago tavern-style format and bar food menu place this in an accessible mid-range bracket by Alexandria standards.
-Getting there: The Commodore is in Alexandria, Virginia , for broader trip planning, see our full Alexandria bars guide, our full Alexandria restaurants guide, and our full Alexandria hotels guide.
-Groups: The tavern format handles groups without much friction , no precious tasting menus or elaborate booking logistics to manage.
+Getting there: The Commodore is in Alexandria, Virginia, for broader trip planning, see our full Alexandria bars guide, our full Alexandria restaurants guide, and our full Alexandria hotels guide.
+Groups: The tavern format handles groups without much friction, no precious tasting menus or elaborate booking logistics to manage.
 Outdoor seating: Not confirmed in available data; call ahead if a patio is a requirement for your visit.

 Pearl Picks Nearby